A Dietitian’s Favourite Snacks (That Are Actually Satisfying & Yum)

 As a dietitian, I’m a big fan of snacks that aren’t just nutritious, but also satisfying, delicious and easy to pull together.
 Whether you're looking to keep your energy up or curb feeling ‘hangry’ on a busy work day, these are my go-to favourite snacks.

 P.S.
 Snacks don’t have to be boring or bland — and they definitely don’t need to come with a side of guilt.
-Here's a mix of sweet and savoury ideas that tick both the satisfaction and yum-factor boxes.

 First: How to Build a Balanced Snack